Thailand travel guide

 Stay alert to the local situation when travelling anywhere near to the border with Cambodia, and at land crossings between the 2 countries.

-Not all land border crossings into Laos are open to foreigners.
-You may need to get a Laos visa before you arrive to cross the border.
+Not all land border crossings into Laos are open to foreign nationals.
+Even if the border crossing is open, you may need to get a visa for Laos in advance.
+Check the entry requirements in the Laos travel advice.
 Follow the instructions of local authorities and be vigilant in the border areas.

 The security situation in Myanmar is unpredictable and liable to change without notice.
-See travel advice for Myanmar.
+See Myanmar travel advice.

 Before you travel check that: